ishan9678/Project-Management/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the project.
+-Fork the project.
-Create a new branch for your feature or bug fix.
+-Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+-Make your changes and commit them.
-Push your changes to your forked repository.
+-Push your changes to your forked repository.
-Submit a pull request to the main project repository.
+-Submit a pull request to the main project repository.